 TypeNameHandling controls whether Json.NET includes .NET type names during serialization with a $type property and reads .NET type names from that property to determine what type to create during deserialization.

-The value of the $type property can be customized by creating your own SerializationBinder.
+The value of the $type property can be customized and validated by creating your own SerializationBinder.

 By default Json.NET does not read or write type names during deserialization.